widgetti/ipyvolume/README.md

 To install use pip:

     $ pip install ipyvolume
-    $ jupyter nbextension enable --py --sys-prefix ipyvolume # can be skipped for notebook version 5.3 and above

 To install use pip (as non-admin):

     $ pip install ipyvolume --user
-    $ jupyter nbextension enable --py --user ipyvolume

-For all cases make sure [ipywidgets is enabled](http://ipywidgets.readthedocs.io/en/latest/user_install.html) if you use Jupyter notebook version < 5.3.

-    $ jupyter nbextension enable --py --sys-prefix widgetsnbextension # can be skipped for notebook version 5.3 and above

 Or with anaconda/conda: